 Examines fundamental concepts of economic analysis with application to contemporary problems.
-Cannot be taken for credit if credit received for a 200-level TECON or equivalent/higher level economics course.
+Cannot be taken for credit if credit received for TECON 200 or TECON 201 or equivalent.

 Analysis of the aggregate economy: national income, inflation, business fluctuations, unemployment, monetary system, federal budget, international trade and finance.

 View course details in MyPlan: TECON 201

 Examines ethics and economic theory, and explores the areas where they intersect.
 The goal is to develop an understanding of what it means to live well, how we should treat others, and how to evaluate the progress of our society.
 We will also discuss the rise of "ethical egoism" and the spread of "market norms" into everyday life.
 Throughout the course, we will stress the application of these concepts to contemporary policy debates.

 TECON 310 Research Seminar in Economics (5) SSc